-In 2020, we expanded the project with the deployment of archival GPS nanotags to track non-breeding season movements of Oregon Vesper Sparrows breeding in the Rogue Basin.
-We successfully captured 10 males at our Howard Prairie study site and placed GPS backpacks on them using a leg-loop harness.
-Because the GPS tags are very small, and the batteries are not powerful enough to transmit data, these birds will need to be found and recaptured in 2021 to retrieve tags and stored data.
-This subspecies has never been tracked year-round, and our work will uncover important information about the migratory routes and overwintering areas used by this imperiled subspecies.
+Since the GPS tags are very small, and the batteries are not powerful enough to transmit data, tagged birds need to be recaptured the following year to retrieve the stored data.
+In 2021, we located and recaptured four of these GPS backpack-wearing males!
+Three of them had fully functioning tags with fall migration and/or wintering locations recorded, and we look forward to sharing these exciting new results soon.
+This subspecies has never been tracked year-round before, and our work will uncover important information about the migratory routes and overwintering areas used by this imperiled subspecies.
 This will help answer a question critical for future conservation efforts – what challenges might these birds be facing during migration and winter?
-To read more about this effort and see photos, check out the Klamath Call Note blog at https://callnote.klamathbird.org/2020/08/18/how-to-track-an-oregon-vesper-sparrow/.
-This new GPS research was made possible with funding from the Carpenter Foundation and Oregon Wildlife Foundation.